Paris Movie Walks by Michael Schurmann

 3. I love the list of movies to see before you go.

-4. I love the depth of research that went in to the book.
+4. I love the depth of research that went into the book.

 I would love it even more if the maps of each walk showed where the stops are, if the photographs had captions, and if there were not quite so many French language movies included which are unfamiliar to me.
 Sigh!
 I guess I’d better spend more time at the Loft Theater, Tucson’s foreign and indie film house.